God-stories/krishna-art/Readme.md

-# Krisha, Caitanya, Das Avatar and Other art
+# Krishna, Caitanya, Das Avatar and Other art

 This repository contains many Krishna, Caitanya, Das Avatara and other significant Hindu story pictures.